Hard Skills vs. Soft Skills: What’s the Difference?

 • Assisted in training five new waiters, demonstrating strong attention to detail, leadership, and conflict resolution techniques

-Demonstrating your skills in a job application
+2. Demonstrate your hard vs. soft skills in a job application

-Showing your skills in a job interview
+3. Show your skills in a job interview

 While you'll likely talk about your technical skills during an interview, you can also use it as an opportunity to demonstrate some workplace skills, like good communication and attention to detail.
 Polite etiquette, such as accepting a calendar invite and sending thank-you emails, makes a good first impression.
 The same goes for being on time, whether it is an in-person or Zoom interview.